 Health and Wellbeing Services

-Aboriginal Health Workers support the delivery of cultural awareness and provide information for clients and community.
-They provide clinical follow-up both independently and as part of a multidisciplinary team as well as health education, cultural education, referrals to other health care providers where necessary and client advocacy to improve health outcomes for clients and community.
+Aboriginal Health Practitioners work as part of a multidisciplinary team to provide support to clients and community members to connect them with appropriate health and follow-up services.
+They provide clinical follow-up both independently and as part of a team as well as health education, cultural education, referrals to other health care providers where necessary and client advocacy to improve health outcomes for clients and community.

 Community Care Drivers provide a transport service for eligible older people still living at home, helping them stay independent.
 The transport service can be used for pickups and drop offs to local medical appointments, social activities and local shopping.
 The transport bus is fitted with a wheelchair lift and wheelie walkers are also accepted.
 If you have a carer, they can also use this service to travel with you to your appointments.

 Community Nurses work as part of a multidisciplinary team to deliver nursing care to individuals, families and communities in line with community needs and cultural considerations.
 Community outreach, assessment, prevention, treatment and community development activities including assisting in coordinating specialist health care programs are important aspects of this role.

 Continence Advisors provide individualised management plans, education and advice to individuals experiencing incontinence (loss of bladder or bowel function).
 Eligible patients may also receive continence products at no expense.